End-to-End Full-Page Optical Music Recognition for Pianoform Sheet Music: Results

-The first evaluation is set on the training pipeline described in Section \ref{sec:cl}.
-This experiment consists in training the \FPSMTNXT{} model alternating different combinations of the two curriculum learning stages: the system-level pretraining, Sec. \ref{sec:cl_first}, and the incremental curriculum learning, Sec. \ref{sec:cl_second}.
-Table \ref{tab:ablation1} shows the obtained results in the test set of the FP-\GrandStaff{} dataset.
+\paragraph{Ablation on Training Stages} The first ablation study focuses on the training pipeline described in Section \ref{sec:cl}, specifically on the process of teaching the model the reading order of full pages.
+In this ablation study, we report the performance of the \FPSMTNXT{} model whether or not including two of the training stages: system-level pre-training and incremental curriculum learning. \review{The fine-tuning stage is considered mandatory for the model to converge on real music data}.
+The results of this ablation study are reported in Table \ref{tab:ablation1}.

-The results give several insights.
-First, the results on training directly the model on the data show that it is mandatory to pretrain the model, as very high \ac{CER}, \ac{SER} and \ac{LER} values are reported.
-In the individual pretraining analysis, we observe that a noteworthy improvement is reported when performing, at least, one of the two steps proposed in this work, reporting a $76.9\%$ reduction of \ac{SER} when pretraining on single systems and a $70.82\%$ when training through the curriculum learning and finetuning step.
-This shows that both steps are crucial to achieve full-page transcription.
-Specifically, it seems that pretraining on single-system images is the most important step.
-This is because this pretraining helps the model to understand the first reading order hierarchy of the pianoform documents.
-From that point, the model only has to learn how to read sequentially multiple systems from top to bottom, as no reading order alterations are found in this document, which seems to be an easier task once single-systems are learned.
-Despite this, the results on the full pipeline reports superior performance than applying individually each step, improving the baseline result up to $83\%$.
-This shows that, to get the better performance from the \ac{SMT++} model, it is required to run the whole pipeline described in Section \ref{sec:cl}.
+The individual analysis shows a significant improvement when performing at least one of the proposed stages, with a $77\%$ reduction in \ac{SER} when pre-training on single systems, and a $71\%$ reduction when using incremental curriculum learning.
+This indicates that both steps are crucial for achieving successful full-page transcription.
+More specifically, system-level pre-training is identified as the most impactful stage, allowing the model to understand the hierarchical reading order of pianoform documents step by step.
+After pre-training, the model only needs to learn how to sequentially read systems from top to bottom, which appears to be an easier task once single systems are mastered.
+Despite this, using all stages together results in superior performance compared to applying each step individually, with a relative improvement of up to $83\%$ over the baseline.
+This demonstrates that all stages of the training pipeline are essential for optimal performance.